-The FSA is warning people about the risk of unregulated investments in self invested personal pensions or SIPPs.
+The FCA is warning people about the risk of unregulated investments in self invested personal pensions or SIPPs

 The regulator said that it found 'poor advice' when people were advised to transfer to some DIY pensions

 The regulator, the FCA said today that the quality of advice given by financial advisers about self-invested personal pensions (SIPPs) with ‘esoteric’ investments was, generally speaking ‘poor’.
 It’s a pretty damning verdict.
 The regulator found that advisers were recommending that people invest in unregulated and often very risky investments.

 Sorting out your pension; if you can't join a workplace pension scheme, where do you start?

 If you don't know where to start sorting out your pension, here is a guide to the first steps.